hugem/turbovax-gem/README.md

 2) tweet appointment data
 3) return structured appointment data

-It does not provide any data storage or web server layers.
-You can build that functionality on top of the gem by yourself.
+**Note: the gem does not provide data storage or web server functionality on its own.
+Please see [turbovax-web](https://github.com/hugem/turbovax-web) repo for an example of how to build those layers on top of the gem.**

 ## Survey Request